jj1bdx/oueees-202506-public/topic00/topic00.md

 ## 力武 健次

-18-JUN-2024
+24-JUN-2025
-School of Engineering Science, Osaka University
-On the internet
+School of Engineering Science, The University of Osaka On the internet
 @jj1bdx

-Copyright ©2018-2024 Kenji Rikitake.
+Copyright ©2018-2025 Kenji Rikitake.
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ![right, fit](jj1bdx-smiling-photo-20210416.jpg)